-Inheritance Tax (IHT) is a tax that is paid on the value of an individual’s net assets when they die.
-Very simply, IHT is charged at 0% on the first £325,000 of your assets, and at 40% on the rest, although there are various reliefs and exemptions that may help to reduce its impact.
+Inheritance Tax (IHT) is a tax paid on the value of an individual’s net assets when they die.
+Very simply, IHT is charged at 0% on the first £325,000 of your assets and at 40% on the rest, although there are various reliefs and exemptions that may reduce its impact.

-The IHT legislation is complex with many rules, exceptions, and reliefs and expert guidance is needed to ensure maximum benefit is made of these.
-This article highlights some of the pitfalls that can arise from failing to take professional help.
+The IHT legislation is complex, with many rules, exceptions, and reliefs.
+Expert inheritance tax planning advice is needed to ensure maximum benefit from these.
+This article highlights ways to reduce your tax burden and the pitfalls of failing to seek professional help from financial advisers.

 Gifting your home to children